Gökçek Vederson

 Gökçek Vederson (born Wederson Luiz da Silva Medeiros; 22 July 1981) is a Brazilian retired footballer who played as a left-back.

 Career

 Born Rio de Janeiro state, Wederson has played for Internacional, Americano, Vasco da Gama, Juventude and Ituano.
 He left for Turkey in August 2004.

 He signed a 3-year contract with Fenerbahçe on 11 June 2007.

 Citizenship

 Vederson holds dual-citizenship with Brazil and Turkey.
 The latter he received in March 2007.
-Having not been capped by the Brazil national football team, Brazilian Football Federation (CFB), respectively, Vederson has the option of playing for Turkey, if called up.
+Having not been capped by the Brazil national football team, Vederson had the option of playing for Turkey national football team.